chocoteam/choco-solver/paper/paper.md

 Standard restart policies are also available, to take full advantage of the learning strategies.
 Problem-adapted search strategies are also supported.

-One can solve a problem in many ways :  finding one or all solutions, optimizing one or more objectives, solving on one or more thread, or simply checking satisfaction.
+One can solve a problem in many ways:  finding one or all solutions, optimizing one or more objectives, solving on one or more thread, or simply checking satisfaction.
 The search process itself is observable and extensible.

-## Miscellaneous
+## Community tools integration

-Although originally designed to solve discrete mathematical problems, `Choco-solver` supports natively real variables and constraints also, and relies on [Ibex-lib](http://www.ibex-lib.org/) to solve the continuous part of the problem [@fages:hal-00904069].
-Equally, a Boolean satisfaction solver (based on [MiniSat](http://minisat.se/Main.html)) is integrated to offer better performance on logical constraints.
-Finally, several useful extra features are also available such as parsers to [XCSP3 format](http://xcsp.org/) and [MiniZinc format](https://www.minizinc.org/resources.html).
+Several useful extra features are also available such as parsers to [XCSP3 format](http://xcsp.org/) and [MiniZinc format](https://www.minizinc.org/resources.html).
 In addition to offering alternatives to modelling in Java, it also allows participation in the two major constraint solver competitions :
 [MiniZinc Challenge](https://www.minizinc.org/challenge.html) and [XCSP3 Competition](http://www.xcsp.org/competitions/).

+Finally, although originally designed to solve discrete mathematical problems, `Choco-solver` supports natively real variables and constraints also, and relies on [Ibex-lib](http://www.ibex-lib.org/) to solve the continuous part of the problem [@fages:hal-00904069].
+Equally, a Boolean satisfaction solver (based on [MiniSat](http://minisat.se/Main.html)) is integrated to offer better performance on logical constraints.

-And thus consolidate the place of `Choco-solver` as an important tool in the CP community.
+These aspects consolidate the place of `Choco-solver` as an important tool in the CP community.

 # Acknowledgements